aditecco/ditecco.me/__source/markdown/dtc-resume.md

 Geekville also created courses and workshops under the dedicated brand [&rarr; Geekville Learning](http://www.geekvillelearning.it)

-Credits: Geekville was founded and built with the help of my business associate Francesco Adami.
+Credits: I founded, built and ran Geekville with the help of my business associate Francesco Adami.

 <hr class="separator" />